cachefly/cachefly-sdk-go/README.md

 A Golang SDK for interacting with the [CacheFly CDN API v2.5](https://portal.cachefly.com/api/2.5/docs/).

-This SDK abstracts the HTTP API layer and simplifies working with CacheFly resources.
-Use it independently as a Go package in your project or as the foundation for managing CacheFly resources.
+This SDK is designed to abstract the HTTP API layer and simplify working with CacheFly resources and can be used independently as golang package in your project or as the backend foundation for managing CacheFly resources.

 > ⚠️ This SDK is in active development.